frontendjess/jessica-hotels-exam-project-nextjs/README.md

 # this is Jessica's final exam project for FEU2

-## A hotel booking website with a theme - Holidaze for the Urban Traveler
+## A curated hotels booking website - Holidaze for the Urban Traveler

 ## Login information